NEVED123/PgnAnalyzer/README.md

 #### Example

-Here is an example of a properly formatted PGN file containing 12 games which has been provided:
+The following properly formatted PGN file containing 12 games has been provided:

 #### samplegames.pgn
 ```